sn/ruby-gravatar/README.md

 rb-gravatar
 =============

-A simple and up to day Ruby Gem for generating Gravatar images and tags.
+A simple and up to date Ruby Gem for generating Gravatar images and tags.

 ## Installation